in

 Through these meetings, the Foundation promotes international dialogue and interdisciplinary collaboration, enabling participants to remain at the forefront of ethical thinking and health policy debates in an ever-changing medical landscape.

-FAQ – Workshops at the Brocher Foundation
+FAQ – Workshops the Brocher Foundation

-Who can organize a workshop at the Brocher Foundation?
+Who can organize a workshop at the Brocher Foundation

 Anyone from academia, public policy circles, or international organizations working on the ethical, legal, and social (ELSI) dimensions of new developments in medicine, public health, or medical technologies may submit a workshop proposal.
 Interdisciplinary projects are particularly encouraged.